A warm welcome to Essentia Counselling

 Our Location

-Our location is Unit 2, Fornham Business Court, Fornham St Martin, Bury St Edmunds, Suffolk IP31 1SL (above The Pilates Vault).
+Our location is Unit 2, Fornham Business Court, Fornham St Martin, Bury St Edmunds, Suffolk IP31 1SL (within The Pilates Vault).